KevinLiao159/TalkingData/README.md

     * For out-of-sample (public LB score) iteration, we retrain on all data using 1.2 times the number of trees found by early stopping in insample validation

-2. Advanced: a fast run-time and light weight memory usage iteration would be [1st place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56475):
+2. Advanced strategy: a fast run-time and light weight memory usage iteration would be [1st place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56475):

     * Understanding that there are 99.85% of negative examples in the data and dropping out tons of negative example DOES NOT deteriorate out-of-sample performance.